Using Your VA Benefits at UNO

 Benefits are typically paid for 36 enrolled months of training.
 If all 36 months of eligibility have been used under Chapter 30, a veteran with three years of active duty service before Aug.
 2011 may switch over to Chapter 33 and use an additional 12 months of entitlement.

 Vocational Rehabilitation (Chapter 31) is an employment service that supports job training, employment accommodations, resume development, and job seeking skills coaching for disabled veterans.
-This benefit includes paid tuition, fees, and $1000/year book stipend, depending on eligibility.
+This benefit includes paid tuition, fees, books and materials as well as a parking permit, depending on eligibility.

 A VA Vocational Rehabilitation Counselor has an office in our suite and is happy to assist in starting this benefit.

-Post 9/11 GI Bill (Chapter 33) provides up to 36 months of benefits for service members that have served at least 89 days of aggregate active duty service after September 10, 2001, who are still on active duty, have been honorably discharged or discharged with a service-connected disability.
+Post 9/11 GI Bill (Chapter 33) provides up to 36 months of benefits for service members that have served at least 90 days of aggregate active duty service after September 11, 2001.
 In addition, this benefit can be used by the dependents of an eligible veteran, provided the service member has transferred the benefit to the dependent.

 Apply for Benefits through VONAPP

-Tuition, Fees, Living Stipend and $1000/year book stipend paid, depending on eligibility.
-The full stipend paid is the pay of an E-5 with dependents in this state’s zip code.
+Tuition, Fees, Living Stipend and $1,000 per academic year book stipend paid, depending on eligibility.
+The full stipend paid is approximately the pay of an E-5 with dependents in this state’s zip code.
 Note: Active Duty students do not receive a monthly stipend.
 See the GI Bill Comparison Tool for the current rates.

 Yellow Ribbon: If you are out of state (either non-resident of MAP), the VA and UNO will pay the difference of in state tuition.
 Your Chapter 33 benefits will pay the in state tuition and fees amount.
 You may not be on active duty or the spouse of an active duty service member using transferred entitlement to use this benefit.

 Debt Letters: Debts are incurred with the Post 9/11 GI Bill when the VA has paid tuition and fees for a course that was later dropped or withdrawn from.
 In some circumstances, the debt may include the stipend and book stipend for the course as well.